Our Defamation of Character Lawyer Defends Your Reputation

 Defamation Per Quod

-Defamation “per quod” refers to any defamation other than defamation per se.
-When defamation is “per quod,” it means that extrinsic evidence or innuendo must be shown in order to establish the defamatory nature of the statements.
+Defamation “per quod” refers to defamation of character that requires extrinsic evidence to establish damages.
 Defamation per quod requires proof of damages.

-Online defamation is increasingly common, and severe.
+Online defamation of character is increasingly common, and severe.
 Unlike traditional media, online defamation can go viral, adding severity to the claim and causing long-lasting damage to the victim.
-A social media defamation lawyer can help you determine if statements online, whether on Instagram, Twitter, YouTube, or other platforms, can constitute defamation.
+Our social media defamation lawyer can help you determine whether statements made online, whether on Instagram, X, TikTok, YouTube, or other platforms, may constitute defamation.

-Because online and social media defamation is relatively new, it presents unique challenges, such as identifying anonymous posters and dealing with the global reach of the internet.
+Because online and social media defamation are relatively new, they present unique challenges, such as identifying anonymous parties, and dealing with the global reach of the internet.
 What’s more, social media can be a breeding ground for other illegal actions, such as doxxing, cyberstalking, harassment, and revenge porn.
 If you are the victim of any of these activities, contact us for a free consultation.

 Additional Things to Consider About Defamation of Character